BlakeGurnee/8031A_HighVoltageCode/README.md

 # 📢 8031A High Voltage - 2024 "High Stakes" Code Repository

-Welcome to 8031A High Voltage's official codebase for the 2024 VEX Robotics "High Stakes" competition.
-This repository contains the source code for our robot, written in C++ using the PROS development environment and the EZ Template.
+Welcome to the official codebase for 8031A High Voltage's robot in the 2024 VEX Robotics competition, "High Stakes."
+Here lies the source code for our robot, written in C++ using the PROS development environment and Lemlib Template.

-We use Git and GitHub for version control, which allows us to:
+We use Git and GitHub for version control, allowing us to:

-- ✅ Stay organized — Code is broken down into logical, well-labeled files.
+- ✅ Organize — Our code is divided into logical, clearly-named files.

-- ✅ Track changes — Revert to previous versions if issues arise.
+- ✅ Track changes — Easily revert to previous versions if something goes wrong.

-- ✅ Back up our work — Code is stored safely in the cloud to avoid data loss.
+- ✅ Back up our work: Our code is safely stored in the cloud so it doesn't get lost.
+It makes our development way faster, highly efficient, and truly collaborative.

-This process makes our development faster, more efficient, and highly collaborative. 🚀
+ It makes our development faster, more efficient, and more collaborative. 🚀

 ## 🚀 Key Features